nfiniity/.github/profile/README.md

 ## Our Mission

-We are committed to **democratizing connected mobility** across vehicles, infrastructure, and micromobility.
-By combining **cutting-edge V2X technology** with **open standards and collaborative development**, we enable **safer, smarter, and more sustainable transport systems worldwide**.
+We believe in democratizing connected mobility for **vehicles, infrastructure, and micromobility**, combining cutting-edge V2X technology with open collaboration.